opensumi/docs/docs/develop/sample/create-module.en.md

 ];
 ```

-Thus, the creation and introduction of our TodoList module is finished.
+Consequently, the creation and introduction of TodoList module is finished.